 Jumpman Bingo Sites

-Jumpman bingo sites have come a very long way over the last few years.
+Jumpman bingo sites have come a very long way over the last ten years.
 Back in 2013 when we first started writing about bingo, there were only a few Jumpman powered sites, all on 15 Network and all focusing very much on bingo.
-Today there are more than 150 Jumpman powered sites and they are all so geared towards slots that the bingo is little more than an afterthought.
+Today there are more than 150 Jumpman powered sites and they are all so geared towards slots that not only is the bingo is little more than an afterthought, they’ve actually dumped their proprietary bingo software and outsourced the whole thing!
 But how did this transformation come about?

 - 15 Network 2011 – 2017